Posts Tagged ‘The Waldos’

 But the worst piece of disinfo promoted by Bloom is the idea that I had nothing to do with spreading 420 ceremonies around the world, when, in fact, I was the first person to announce that 420 was evidence of the spiritual powers of cannabis.
 Until I began organizing 420 ceremonies, the only 420 ceremony being held was in Marin County.
 Bloom claims that Deadheads created 420 ceremonies, which is not true.
 It was students at San Rafael High School that organized the first 420 ceremonies.
 The Waldos were fans of the New Riders of the Purple Sage, not “Deadheads.”

-In 1990, High Times news editor Steve Bloom returned to the office from a trip to the Bay Area and brought with him a flyer to an April 20th event to be held at the top of Mount Tamalpias in Marin County.
-The flyer indicated that “420″ was California police code for “marijuana smoking in progress.”
-Bloom thought the flyer was funny and a bit ridiculous.
-I felt otherwise.
-Since I’d recently started my research into the spiritual history of cannabis use, I immediately seized on the flyer as evidence of the spiritual power of cannabis and began holding “420 or fight” ceremonies at High Times.
-And the next time I returned to produce the annual Cannabis Cup in Amsterdam, I held an open council at 4:20 pm that everyone was invited to.
-All the early 4:20 councils at the Cannabis Cup were videotaped and segments can be viewed in my history of the Cannabis Cup on Youtube: http://www.youtube.com/watch?v=m_GMBol8K0Y
+In January 1990, High Times news editor Steve Bloom returned to the office from a trip to the Bay Area and brought with him a flyer for an April 20th event to be held at the top of Mount Tamalpias in Marin County.
+The flyer indicated that “420” was California police code for “marijuana smoking in progress.”
+Bloom thought the flyer was funny and a bit ridiculous, but I felt otherwise.
+Since I’d recently started my research into the spiritual history of cannabis use and was deep into the Rig Veda, I seized on the flyer as evidence of the spiritual powers of cannabis.
+“I’m gong to re-focus all my ceremonies around 4:20,” I told Bloom.
+“We can use 420 to spread awareness about the spiritual aspects of cannabis.”
+From that day on, I began holding 4:20 PM ceremonies in my office at High Times and proselytizing about 4:20.
+That’s because there’s a connection between math, music, marijuana and spirituality.
+Numerology has always intrigued me.

-Aside from the 4:20 pm council, the Cannabis Cup crew, specifically the Temple Dragons, began holding 4:20 am celebrations at the Quentin Hotel lobby.
-These soon became very crowded as word leaked out that this was the best party at the Cannabis Cup.
-Hundreds of people took photos of themselves in the Quentin lobby next to a clock as proof they attended a 4:20 am Cannabis Cup ceremony.
-During this time, I also began using 420 as a central element of the Whee! festival I created in Oregon.
+Eventually, the Cup crew, specifically the Temple Dragons, began holding 4:20 AM celebrations at the Quentin Hotel lobby.
+(This was Rocker T’s idea.)
+The 4:20 AM ceremonies quickly became crowded when word leaked out they were the best parties at the Cup.
+Hundreds of people took photos of themselves in the Quentin lobby next to a clock as proof they attended a 4:20 AM ceremony.
+In 1997, I began using 420 as a central element of the Whee! festival in Oregon, and the following year, the ceremony was picked up on by the Seattle Hempfest.
+If Whee had been allowed to continue, it would be as big as the Seattle Hempfest, but just as I was forced to give up the Freedom Fighters, I was also forced to give up the world’s biggest hempfest.

-The 420 events at the Cannabis Cup became so popular, in fact, that the tour agent, Air Tech, decided to change the name of the official tour to the event to “420 Tours.”
-They set up a website under that name and were soon contacted by Steve Waldo, who indicated that he and his friends had started the 420 fad.
+After 420 caught on, the tour agent, Air Tech, changed their name to “420 Tours.”
+They set up a website and were soon contacted by Steve Waldo, who indicated he and his friends started the 420.
 I flew out to San Francisco to meet with Steve and check out his claims.
-I returned to the office a few days later and announced I’d discovered the true origins of 420.
+I returned to the office a few days later and announced I’d discovered the origins of 420, and it wasn’t a police code.

-Thus began my long odyssey trying to convince the world about the true history of 420.
-Now many people spread many stories and try to stake claims on having a “better” explanation.
-But no one can document the use of the term “420″ as a reference to marijuana prior to 1971, other than Steve Waldo.
-It’s strange to read that Marc Emery and Cannabis Culture now claim they were using the term in the mid-1990s, (long after I began my 420 ceremonies) when, in fact, Marc ridiculed my 420 councils at the Cannabis Cup after he attended the event the first time.
-At the time he said my attempts at “hippie spirituality” were out-dated and completely lame.
+Thus began my odyssey to tell the true history of 420.
+Now many people spread false stories and stake claims on having a better explanation, but no one can document the use of the term “420” as a reference to marijuana prior to 1971, other than Steve Waldo.
+And no one can document 420 ceremonies outside Marin county in the early 1990s aside from mine.
+It’s strange to read Cannabis Culture claim they were using the term in the mid-1990s (several years after I began my 420 ceremonies) when, in fact, Marc initially ridiculed my 420 council at the Cup when he attended the first time.
+I’m sure that’s where he heard about 420 for the first time, although he later wrote my attempts at “hippie spirituality” were out-dated, which broke off our relationship for a while, although I’m happy to say all that’s been patched up.